 This is something that must be reviewed on a case-by-case basis and the appropriate attorneys can advise you on an individual basis.
 Generally speaking, Veterans Administration benefits and private pension benefits do not offset (reduce) the Social Security Administration disability benefits.

-To learn more about your combined benefits, visit Disability Justice and receive the answers you deserve.
+To learn more about your combined benefits, speak with our intake specialists to receive the answers you deserve.

 How can you afford to pay a lawyer to help with SSDI when you are applying for SSDI because of financial problems?